NVIDIA Vera Rubin vs. NVIDIA Blackwell (B200) GPU

 Since 1999, when NVIDIA invented the GPU (graphics processing unit), the demand has “skyrocketed”.
 At CES 2026, CEO Jensen Huang announced their latest GPU, named after Vera Rubin.
 This follows on from the announcement of their Blackwell lineup only two years ago.

-Through this blog, we’ll explore what the industry knows about the Vera Rubin so far.
-Plus, we will take a look at some specs in comparison to the NVIDIA B200 from the Blackwell lineup.
+Through this blog, we'll explore the Vera Rubin platform and compare the Rubin GPU against the NVIDIA B200 from the Blackwell lineup.

 What is the NVIDIA Vera Rubin?